 a.
 Andrew Peternith, Office of Railroad Policy and Development, is designated as FRA's Grant Manager.
 The Grant Manager will oversee the technical administration of this Agreement and act as technical liaison with the Grantee.
-The Grant Manager is not authorized to change the Statement of b.
+The Grant Manager is not authorized to change the Statement of Work or specifications as stated in this Agreement, to make any commitments or otherwise obligate the FRA, or authorize any changes which affect this Agreement's monetary amount, the delivery schedule, period of performance or other terms or conditions.

+b.
 The FRA official authorized to sign this Agreement is the only individual who can legally commit or obligate FRA for the expenditure of public funds.
 The technical administration of this Agreement shall not be construed to authorize the revision of the terms and conditions of this Agreement.